Max-Consensus with Deterministic Convergence in Directed Graphs with Unreliable Communication Links: Convergence Analysis

-\textit{Discussion of Part2:} In \textit{Part2}, the presence of $D$ consecutive packet drops at link $(v_l, v_j)$ during time steps $2D, ..., 3D - 1$ resulted in \acronym being executed for an extra $2D$ time steps compared to \textit{Part1}.
-This additional execution was necessary to account for the packet drops that occurred during time steps $2D, ..., 3D - 1$, even though $\max-$consensus had already been reached at time step $D$.
+\textit{Discussion of Part--2:} In \textit{Part--2}, the presence of $D'$ consecutive packet drops at link $(v_l, v_j)$ during time steps $2D', ..., 3D'- 1$ resulted in \acronym being executed for an extra $2D'$ time steps compared to \textit{Part--1}.
+This additional execution was necessary to account for the packet drops that occurred during time steps $2D', ..., 3D'- 1$, even though max--consensus had already been reached at time step $D'$.

-\textit{Part3}: {In this part, suppose that there does not exist any node $v_l\in \mathcal{N}$ that is not receiving any packet within $D$ consecutive time steps from any of its in-neighbors $v_j\in\mathcal{N}^{-}$ (i.e., at least on of the in-neighboring nodes will send a packet within $D$ steps).
+\textit{Part--3}: {In this part, suppose that there does not exist any node $v_l\in \mathcal{N}$ that is not receiving any packet within $D'$ consecutive time steps from any of its in-neighbors $v_j\in\mathcal{N}^{-}$ (i.e., at least on of the in-neighboring nodes will send a packet within $D'$ steps).
 Then, the only condition for the node $v_l$ to set its $\text{dflag}_l = 1$ is if it changes its value.
-Notably, the union of all the graphs formed at each of the $D$ time steps is a strongly connected graph, and as a result, if a node has a different value than the other nodes, a $\text{dflag}$ will be set to one at the end of \textit{Phase2}.
-Therefore, the nodes in the network should continue executing \acronym until they ensure that they calculate the maximum of their states.} \end{pf}
+Notably, the union of all the graphs formed at each of the $D'$ time steps is a strongly connected graph, and as a result, if a node has a different value than the other nodes, a $\text{dflag}$ will be set to one at the end of \textit{Phase--2}.
+Therefore, the nodes in the network should continue executing \acronym until they ensure that they calculate the maximum of their states.} \end{proof}

-In Theorem~\ref{theorem_convergence} we showed that our algorithm converges in a deterministic fashion.
+In Theorem~\ref{theorem_convergence} we showed that our algorithm converges deterministically.
 In the following proposition, we establish a probabilistic bound on the number of time steps needed for every node to calculate the maximum state in the network.